bigtreetech/docs/docs/Panda Touch.md

   * ③：List of printers selected to start the task.
   * ④：Start printing.
     * Please make sure that the sliced `.3mf` file is compatible with the selected printers.
-    * If using an AMS, please make sure that the filaments in the AMS tray are consistent with those in the sliced `.3mf` file as there is currently (`V1.0.1`) no ability to dynamically map filaments at the start of the print.
+    * If using an AMS, please make sure that the filaments in the AMS tray are consistent with those in the sliced `.3mf` file as there is no ability to dynamically map filaments at the start of the print.

 * Panda Touch will start to upload the files in the USB flash drive to the root directory of the printer's MicroSD card. <br> <img src=img/PandaTouch/uploading.png width="600"/>
   * 1. Please make sure there is an MicroSD card inserted into the printer.